 - The dagger symbolizes Dinteville as a man of action.

 - The mosaic floor is based on the medieval floor of Westminster Abbey.

 - Under the lower table is the left-hand prong of the 6-sided star of David.

 - The two figures are divided almost entirely by the plumb line at the center of the top shelf.

-- The location of Rome on the globe on the lower shelf is the approximate geometric center of the almost square painting.
+- Rome’s location on the globe on the lower shelf is the approximate geometric center of the almost square painting.

-- The lute has one of its strings that is snapped, creating a visual representation of discord, symbolizing religious disharmony during the Reformation.
+- The lute has one of its strings snapped, creating a visual representation of discord, symbolizing religious disharmony during the Reformation.

-- A crucifix is half-hidden by a green curtain in the extreme top left corner of the painting, symbolizing the division of the church.
+- A crucifix is half-hidden by a green curtain in the extreme top left corner of the painting, symbolizing the church’s division.

 - The open book of music next to the lute has been identified as a Lutheran hymnal.

 - The book of mathematics is open on a page of divisions which opens with the word “Dividirt.”

-- With the cylinder sundial on the upper shelf, it is possible to set up the specific date and time of day.
+- With the cylinder sundial on the upper shelf, it is possible to set up the day’s specific date and time.
 It is 11th April 1533, which was a Good Friday at about 4 in the afternoon.

-It has been argued by some art critics, that the top shelf with its celestial globe, tools of astronomy, and the hidden crucifix symbolizes the heavens and redemption.
+Some art critics have argued that the top shelf with its celestial globe, astronomy tools, and the hidden crucifix symbolizes the heavens and redemption.